What Is Endocarditis?

 - ICE – International Collaboration on Endocarditis information about ICE’s goals, studies, and members.

-- AudiologyIsland.com – Our partner.
+- AudiologyIsland.com – Official retailer of hearing aids, our partner.

 Endocarditis is a term which describes inflammation and/or infection of the lining (the endocardium) that comprises the inner surface of the heart.
 Endocarditis commonly affects heart valves, but may also involve non-valvular areas and/or mechanical devices that are implanted in the heart such as artificial heart valves, pacemakers, or implantable defibrillators.